 Esports journalist Richard Lewis has been even more descriptive and bold in his description of the state of the industry, arguing that has been a miscommunication between players and their specific needs and what gaming organizations demanded from them.

 Amid growing concerns about the well-being of players, the most prominent organizations have begun hiring well-being specialists and psychologists who seek to assist gamers with overcoming burnout, exhaustion, and even isolation.

 Understandably, long-hours are necessary for esports, especially at the highest level.
 Overwatch athletes have been complaining about the exhaustive back-to-back games which they had to endure in the inaugural season of the Overwatch League (OWL).

 The issue with the back-to-back Overwatch games is that teams cannot rest.
 Each game could need up to several possible strategies and counters to the enemy’s strategies.
 Different teams also have their unique play style which needs adapting too, putting competitors under a lot of strain to drill successful combos as much as they can.

 However, when you add the fact that games are held in the space of several hours, it means that competitors must go without getting a shut-eye and have prolonged sessions awake.

-Now that esports are entering schools, the ethical side of things as well as the well-being of participants is becoming an increasingly important topic.
-Blizzard have promised to reduce the amount of back-to-back games significantly over the new season.
+Now that esports are entering schools, the ethical side of things, as well as the well-being of participants, is becoming an increasingly important topic.
+Blizzard has promised to reduce the number of back-to-back games significantly over the new season.